Tzitzit: Threads and knots

 In Ashkenazi custom, the four sections of winding number 7-8-11-13 winds, respectively.
 The total number of winds comes to 39, which is the same number of winds if one were to tie according to the Talmud's instruction of 13 hulyot of 3 winds each.
 Furthermore, the number 39 is found to be significant in that it is the gematria (numerical equivalent) of the words: "The Lord is One" (Deuteronomy 6:4).
-Others, especially Sephardi Jews, use 10-5-6-5 as the number of windings, a combination that represents directly the spelling of the Tetragrammaton (whose numerical value is 26).
+Others, especially Sephardic Jews, use 10-5-6-5 as the number of windings, a combination that represents directly the spelling of the Tetragrammaton (whose numerical value is 26).

-Before tying begins, declaration of intent is recited: leShem Mitzvat Tzitzit ('for the sake of the commandment of ').
+Before tying begins, a declaration of intent is recited: leShem Mitzvat Tzitzit ('for the sake of the commandment of tzitzit').